UNIT- VI SOCIOLOGY AND EDUCATION

 Conclusion

-Education has become one of the influential instruments of social change in India.
+has become one of the influential instruments of social change in India.
 It

 has led to the mobilization of people’s aspirations for development and change.
 Thus in